The Purchase app allows you to manage your purchase orders, to control products to receive and to control supplier bills.

 Then, you need to create the products you want to purchase.
 Go to the Purchase app, then Purchase -->Products, and click on Create.

 When creating the product, the Product Type field is important:

 - Stockable & Consumable: products need to be received in the inventory.

-- Services & Digital Products (only when the eCommerce app is installed): there is no control about what you receive or not.
+- Services: there is no control about what you receive or not.

-It's always good to create a Miscellaneous product for all the products you purchased rarely and for which you don't want to manage the stocks or have purchase/sale statistics.
-If you create such a product, we recommend to set his product type field as Service.
+Tip: It’s always good to create a Miscellaneous product for all the products you purchased rarely and for which you don’t want to manage the stocks or have purchase/sale statistics.
+If you create such a product, we recommend to set his product type field as Consumable.

 Control products receptions